BioJulia/BioStructures.jl/docs/src/documentation.md

 # BioStructures documentation

 The BioStructures.jl package provides functionality to manipulate macromolecular structures, and in particular to read and write [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) and mmCIF files.
 It is designed to be used for standard structural analysis tasks, as well as acting as a platform on which others can build to create more specific tools.
 It compares favourably in terms of performance to other PDB parsers - see some [benchmarks](https://github.com/jgreener64/pdb-benchmarks).
+Help can be found on individual functions using `?function_name`.

 ## Basics